grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

   kubectl logs -n <namespace> deployment/continuous-test
   ```

-### MimirContinuousTestNotRunningOnReads
+### FireContinuousTestNotRunningOnReads

-This alert is like [`MimirContinuousTestNotRunningOnWrites`](#MimirContinuousTestNotRunningOnWrites) but it fires when queries are failing.
+This alert is like [`FireContinuousTestNotRunningOnWrites`](#FireContinuousTestNotRunningOnWrites) but it fires when queries are failing.

-### MimirContinuousTestFailed
+### FireContinuousTestFailed

-This alert fires when `mimir-continuous-test` is deployed in the Mimir cluster, and continuous testing tool's assertions don't match the expected results.
+This alert fires when `fire-continuous-test` is deployed in the Fire cluster, and continuous testing tool's assertions don't match the expected results.
-When this alert fires there could be a bug in Mimir that should be investigated as soon as possible.
+When this alert fires there could be a bug in Fire that should be investigated as soon as possible.

 How it **works**:

-- `mimir-continuous-test` is an optional testing tool that can be deployed in the Mimir cluster
+- `fire-continuous-test` is an optional testing tool that can be deployed in the Fire cluster
-- The tool runs some tests against the Mimir cluster itself at regular intervals
+- The tool runs some tests against the Fire cluster itself at regular intervals
 - This alert fires if the tool assertions don't match the expected results

 How to **investigate**: